How would you answer that question?

 What is too good for me?
 Nothing!

-Flash forward in my life now – where I am growing my business, working with a phenomenal team, have the most
+Flash forward in my life now – where I am growing my business, working with a phenomenal team, have the most incredible business mentors (I have 3 now!) and I continue to invest in ME.

 When I was on my trip around the world, I had the most wonderful experiences, in general.
 Specifically though, it was quite the mindset process as I wrapped my head around the fact that I was flying on a private jet and staying in 5* hotels – and enjoying the best of the best.
 Wow!
 Me?
 Well, yes, ME!
 And why not me?